Seahawks receivers DK Metcalf, Tyler Lockett fight through injuries to play in win over 49ers

 Metcalf led the Seahawks with four receptions for 65 yards and a touchdown.
 Lockett had four receptions for just 24 yards, though he drew a pass-interference penalty on a third down that set up Seattle’s final score in the fourth quarter.

-Seattle continues to be thin at receiver, with rookie Dee Eskridge missing his third straight game after suffering a concussion in the season opener.
+Seattle continues to be thin at receiver, with rookie Dee Eskridge missing his third consecutive game after suffering a concussion in the season opener.
 Seattle also played Sunday without tight end Gerald Everett, who went on the reserve COVID-19 list Wednesday.

 But Eskridge could return Thursday, and so could Everett if he has two negative tests 24 hours apart.

-The Seahawks could add Phillip Dorsett to the mix after he was signed to the practice squad last week.
+The Seahawks could add Phillip Dorsett to the wide receiver mix after he was signed to the practice squad last week.

 Injury report